 the preceding section.
 In order to

-initiate the escharization process, however, and begin killing the cancer,
+initiate the escharization process, however, and begin killing the malignancy,

 it is vital that Cansema® be able to penetrate and reach

-the subject site.
+the targeted growth.
 Again, this can take multiple (three or more) applications,

 though one to two applications for smaller growths is more common.